✶ Field notes from people who live here — honest, local hotels in Iceland.

 • Difficulty: Moderate

 Accessible by boat from Ísafjörður, Hornstrandir is Iceland’s most secluded wilderness.
-With no roads and almost no people, trails here range from day hikes to multi-day treks along dramatic cliffs.
+With no roads and almost no people, trails here range from day hikes to multi-day treks along dramatic cliffs where Arctic foxes roam freely.

 • Recommended stay: 2–4 days

-• Must-pack: Tent or bivvy gear, dry bags, detailed map
+• Must-pack: Tent or bivvy gear, dry bags, detailed map, and plenty of food

 Near Borgarnes, these twin waterfalls flow out of a mossy lava field before tumbling into the Hvítá River.
-A gentle loop path lets you admire each cascade from different perspectives.
+A gentle loop path lets you admire each cascade from different perspectives—perfect for families or a relaxed afternoon.

 • Distance: 2 km loop